Storyville: Manipulating Your Readers

 Think about your plot, your goal, the conflict that is inherent to your current story.
 Whether you outline or just start with an idea and follow your instincts, you have to be aware of what you’re writing, some sort of general emotion or feeling or situation.
-If you show me a mother in a kitchen and she’s humming a song—her long brown hair pulled up in a ponytail, sun beaming in the window, birds chirping, her slender, tan arms working up a slight sweat as she chops up vegetables for dinner, or maybe fruit for a smoothie, or something for her son’s lunch, complete with apron, pulled tight around her slim figure—there is a certain appeal to that picture, even an air of safety.
+If you show me a mother in a kitchen and she’s humming a song—her long brown hair pulled up in a ponytail, sun beaming in the window, birds chirping, her slender, tan arms working up a light sweat as she chops up vegetables for dinner, or maybe fruit for a smoothie, or something for her son’s lunch, complete with apron, pulled tight around her slim figure—there is a certain appeal to that picture, even an air of safety.
 If that’s what you wanted, then good job, right?
 We can all relate to that.

 I think this is just as important as character.
 Take that same kitchen.
 What kind of kitchen are we talking about here?
 Is it a charming little suburban home with granite countertops, steel appliances, hardwood floors, with the kids playing in the living room, the husband about to head off to work, the dog barking in the backyard?
 What kind of emotions is that creating—safety, a sense of peace, a certain level of success, and expectation?

-What if that same kitchen is in the woods, and there’s no sun gleaming in the window, just the shadows of the over-reaching forest, dead grass around the cabin, the sink filled with filthy dishes, and the mother cutting up something on the counter that might have been an animal once?
-The children pull at her faded and torn apron, starving for dinner, tears are in her eyes, as her husband slams the back door, headed out into the forest, gun in hand, stubble on his cheeks, rain starting to drizzle down, the house creaking in a wind that is building, a branch cracking and falling to the ground at the edge of the black woods that surround the tiny house.
+What if that same kitchen is in the woods, and there’s no sun gleaming in the window, just the shadows of the encroaching forest, dead grass around the cabin, the sink filled with filthy dishes, and the mother cutting up something on the counter that might have been an animal once?
+The children pull at her faded, torn apron, starving for dinner, tears in her eyes, as her husband slams the back door, headed out into the forest, gun in hand, stubble on his cheeks, rain starting to drizzle down, the house creaking in a wind that is building, a branch cracking and falling to the ground at the edge of the black woods that surround the tiny house.
 Two very different places, yes?

 What is the ideal romantic and erotic bedroom?
 Now what would make that same setting horrific?
 Use everything you’ve ever seen—in other books, movies, television shows.
 Remember what scared you, what turned you on, or made you feel safe and loved.
 Tap into it.
 This applies to your characters, too, of course.
 If you can put us in a place that you have built, then you are that much closer to making us do what you want.

-Just about every story, from romance and literary fiction to horror and crime, will have some sort of tension in it.
+Just about every story, from romance and literary fiction, to horror and crime, will have some sort of tension in it.
 Will the boy call her back after she saw him at the diner?
 Did the waitress see your protagonist dump the trash bags in the alley?
 Why does that alley always smell so bad, when the garbage cans are empty, after you spent hours sweeping and cleaning in a frenzy of paranoia?
 Through your characters and setting, and now your actions and plot, you can build up that tension.
 You want to be subtle, hint at what’s coming.
 Everything you use will lead us to that same assumption—your tone, mood, setting, language, imagery, metaphor—you name it.

-Tension is simply information that you’ve already given to us, these clues, all leading us to a conclusion—the children are hidden in the basement, the killings are based on a weather condition, the map is a pentagram of killings, the killer is a cop, working on this very case.
+Tension is simply information that you’ve already given to us, these clues, all leading us to an unnerving conclusion—the children are hidden in the basement, the killings are based on a weather condition, the map is a pentagram of killings, the killer is a cop, working on this very case.
 Right?
 Start slow, and work around it, and in time your readers will be right where you want them, eager for answers, quick to jump to conclusions, opening their minds and hearts to the information they so desperately need, or desperately don’t want to believe.